Academic ranks in India: Medical institutes

 In the medical colleges of India (such as the All India Institute of Medical Sciences (AIIMS) the term Professor is used for the seniormost teaching faculty.
 The postgraduate trainees are called "Junior Residents", while the term "Senior Resident" is used for those who are in a teaching post after their postgraduate training.
-Alternately, a Senior Resident is one who is enrolled in a super specialty training such as DM in Neurology or MCh in Cardiothoracic Surgery, etc. After a Senior Residency of three years, a doctor is eligible to apply for the "Assistant Professor" post which is usually a regular appointment and a permanent job in Govt colleges.
+Alternatively, a Senior Resident is one who is enrolled in a super specialty training such as DM in Neurology or MCh in Cardiothoracic Surgery, etc. After a Senior Residency of three years, a doctor is eligible to apply for the "Assistant Professor" post which is usually a regular appointment and a permanent job in Govt colleges.
 He then gets promotions every 3 to 5 years to "Associate Professor", then as "Additional Professor" and finally becomes a "Professor".
-Usually, a Professor (or in the absence of a Professor, an Additional Professor) is the Head of the Department.
+Usually, a professor (or in the absence of a Professor, an Additional Professor) is the Head of the Department.

+Sanskrit education

+Sanskrit education provides different academic ranks.
+The Sanskrit word for teacher is based on teacher's teaching abilities.
+Sanskrit is the only language that has such a refined vocabulary to distinguish different form of teachers.